Carrickfergus: Early modern era

+Modern era

 In 1912 the people of Carrickfergus turned out in their thousands to watch as the RMS Titanic made its first ever journey up the lough from its construction dock in Belfast.
 The famous passenger liner was anchored overnight just off the coast of Carrickfergus, before continuing on its journey.

 During World War II, Northern Ireland was an important military base for United States Naval and Air Operations and a training ground for American G.I.s.
 The First Battalions of the elite US Rangers were activated and based in Sunnylands Camp for their initial training.
 The US Rangers Centre in nearby Boneybefore pays homage to this period in history.
 It is rumoured that Italian and German POWs were held in the town, the Italians in a camp at Sullatober mill, and Germans at Sunnylands.

-Recent history

 In the 1970s, the town became an important centre for the textile industry.
 An ICI man-made fibres factory was opened at Kilroot and was followed by the Rothman's cigarette factory.
 Courtaulds operated a large rayon works there until the 1980s.

 In 1981, Kilroot power station opened and is the largest power station in Northern Ireland.

 On 8 September 2007, Carrickfergus was the Northern Irish host for the Last Night at the Proms, featuring Alison Balsom, Alfie Boe, and Ulster conductor Kenneth Montgomery.

-October 2021

-"Argan" or the "Company") announces that its wholly owned subsidiary, Atlantic Projects Company ("APC"), recently entered into an engineering and construction services contract with EPUKI London, UK, to construct a 2 x 330 MW natural gas-fired power plant in Carrickfergus, Belfast, Northern Ireland.
-The power trains will be provided by Siemens Energy which will utilize SGT5-4000F gas turbines.
-The facility is being developed by EPNI Energy Limited.
-A notice to proceed has been received with certain project activities having commenced.
-The overall project completion date is expected in the latter half of 2023.
+The British peerage title of Baron Carrickfergus, which had become extinct in 1883, was bestowed upon Prince William on his wedding day in 2011.
+He visited the town with Catherine, Princess of Wales in October 2022.